Introduction: What Is IELTS and Why Does It Matter for Your Future?

 - Multiple choice

-- Sentence, summary, note, table, or flow-chart completion
+- Completion tasks (sentence, summary, note, table, flow-chart)

 - Short-answer questions